Grzegorz96/Shoper-app-backend/README.md

 ```http
   POST /media/upload/<user_id>?main_photo_flag=&announcement_id=
 ```
+A function that adds a graphic file to the server and its path to the database.
+FILES={"file":file.jpg}
 | Resource | Type    | Description                | Resource id | Type    | Description                | Parameter   | Type    | Description                | Parameter   |    Type |               Description  |
 | :--------| :-------| :------------------------- | :--------   | :-------| :------------------------- | :--------   | :-------| :------------------------- | :--------   | :-------| :------------------------- |
 | `media`  | `string`| **Required** Upload a graphic file sent in files to the server and save its path in the database. | `user_id`| `int`| **Required** ID to specify the user. |  `main_photo_flag`| `int`| **Required** Allowed values: 1/0, specifying whether the photo should be saved in the database as the main one or not. | `announcement_id`| `int`| **Required** Allowed values: >1, specifying which announcement the uploaded file refers to.|